Dua Lipa calls ministers’ language on migrants ‘short-sighted and small-minded’

 “No matter how we try and change the rhetoric, there will always be those who think, ‘Immigrants are coming into the country and taking jobs.’

 “However, immigrants who have come here have earned their keep by working incredibly hard.
-There needs to be more empathy, because people don’t leave their country unless they have to out of necessity, out of fear for their family.”
+There needs to be more empathy, because people don’t leave their country unless they have to out of necessity, out of fear for their family,” she said.

 Albania’s prime minister Edi Rama has criticised the “very, very disgraceful” singling out of Albanians by ministers, particularly Ms Braverman.